-2. those at a distance $R{AB}$ from the seed point which is smaller than RMAX (input datum).
+2. those at a distance R{AB} from the seed point which is smaller then RMAX (input datum).

 The resulting cluster may not reproduce exactly the desired arrangement of atoms, particularly in crystals with complex structures such as zeolites, and so it is possible to specify border modifications to be made after definition of the core cluster.